StefanH-AT/Source-Engine-VSCode-Extension/README.md

 To run the benchmark tests, run `npm run benchmark`.
 The project will be automatically compiled

 ### Running the extension
-1) To start the extension, first compile the project `npm run compile` (Or `npm run watch` to auto-compile on every file change)
+1) To start the extension, first compile the project `npm run build` (Or `npm run watch` to auto-compile on every file change)
 2) Open the repository in VSCode
 3) Open the 'Run and Debug' tab
 4) Select the 'Extension' run configuration on the dropdown on the top